Adam Greteman

 He/Him/His Age: born in 1983

-Adam J. Greteman (he/him/his) is a co-founder and co-facilitator of the LGBTQ+ Intergenerational Dialogue Project.
-I am 39 years old and was born in 1983 in Carroll, Iowa, USA.
-I am currently an Associate Professor of Art Education at the School of the Art Institute of Chicago (SAIC).
-I am a philosopher of education and queer studies scholar.
-I am the author of Sexualities and Genders in Education: Toward Queer Thriving (Palgrave-MacMillan, 2018), which received the Outstanding Book Award from The Society of Professors of Education.
-I am also the co-author (with Kevin Burke) of On Being Liked: Queer Subjects and Religious Discourses (Myers Education Press, 2021) as well as The Pedagogies and Politics of Liking (Routledge, 2017).
-During the Spring semester 2023 I will be a Hunt-Simes Junior Visiting Chair of Sexuality Studies with the Sydney Social Sciences and Humanities Advanced Research Centre at the University of Sydney.
-As such, I will only be able to join the dialogues at the very beginning of the semester and the very end.
-However, I will look forward to updates while I am away and being part of planning behind the scenes with the other co-facilitators.
+Adam J. Greteman (he/him/his) is a co-founder and co-facilitator of The LGBTQ+ Intergenerational Dialogue Project.
+I was born in 1983.
+I am the author of Queers Teach This!
+Queer and Trans Pleasures, Politics and Pedagogues (Bloomsbury, 2024), Sexualities and Genders in Education: Toward Queer Thriving (Palgrave-MacMillan, 2018), and the the co-author, with Dr. Kevin Burke, of On Being Liked: Queer Subjects and Religious Discourses (Myers Education Press, 2021) and The Pedagogies and Politics of Liking (Routledge, 2017).
+From 2023-2025, I was a Visiting Professor and Chair of the Hunt-Simes Institute in Sexuality Studies (HISS) at the Sydney Social Sciences and Humanities Advanced Research Centre (SSSHARC) at the University of Sydney.

 Avatar photo